arielbendahan/InstagramClone/README.md

 # InstagramClone

-This project is a cloned version of Instragram created and designed by me.
-It has some similar features from Instagram like the following:
+This project is a cloned version of Instagram.
+Here are some of the following features:

 - Home screen with posts from people you follow and stories at the top
 - Discover page with posts